bill-of-materials/awesome-minitel/readme.md

   minitel server written in Python.
 - [3615 IUT Auxerre
   Autoserver](https://serveur-minitel-2019-3615-iut-auxerre.webnode.fr/telechargements/)
-  A small python minitel server made by students in 2019 during an academic project.
-In the eventuality the site goes down in the next years, the sources are available [here](https://drive.google.com/drive/folders/1wLk6xO69QS76uVHQZJHJCjxRyCORX_Op).
+  A small python Minitel server based on pyNitel and made by students in 2019 during an academic project.
+In the eventuality the site goes down in a future time, the sources are available [here](https://drive.google.com/drive/folders/1wLk6xO69QS76uVHQZJHJCjxRyCORX_Op).